JonnyKong/latex_bib_formatter/README.md

 ### Getting Started

-1. Import multiple `.bib` files into [JebRef](https://www.jabref.org) to remove duplicate entries, and export the de-duplicated `.bib` file
+1. Import one or more`.bib` files into [JebRef](https://www.jabref.org) to
+   remove duplicate entries, and export a single de-duplicated `.bib` file

 2. Install deps